MSc Bioinformatics and Computational Genomics

 Earliest start date

-You will be analyzing clinical and omics data to find complex patterns relating to patient response to treatments and prognosis.
-You will discover results that translate to the real world, through clinical trials or commercialization.
-You will use your vision to find unique solutions to clinical and biological problems, and by the end of the degree you will be ready to work within a multidisciplinary team alongside bioinformaticians, biologists, and clinicians from the Patrick G Johnston Centre for Cancer Research.
+You will be analysing clinical and ‘omics data in order to find complex patterns relating to patient response to treatments and prognosis.
+You will discover results that translate to the real world, through clinical trials or commercialisation.
+You will use your vision to find unique solutions to clinical and biological problems, and by the end of the degree, you will be ready to work within a multidisciplinary team alongside bioinformaticians, biologists and clinicians from the Patrick G Johnston Centre for Cancer Research, the Welcome Wolfson Institute for Experimental Medicine, and the Centre for Public Health.

 This is complemented by guest lectures from industrial and clinical collaborators.

-Applicants are advised to apply as early as possible and ideally no later than 31st July 2023 for courses that commence in late September.
-If any program receives a high number of applications, the University reserves the right to close the application portal.
-Notifications to this effect will appear on the Direct Application Portal against the program application page.
+Applicants are advised to apply as early as possible and ideally no later than 31st July 2022 for courses that commence in late September.
+In the event that any programme receives a high number of applications, the University reserves the right to close the application portal.

 Bioinformatics And Computational Genomics Highlights